 Photo of Steven J. Pearlman Steven J. Pearlman

-Steven J. Pearlman is a partner in the Labor & Employment Law Department and Co-Head of the Whistleblowing & Retaliation Group and the Restrictive Covenants, Trade Secrets & Unfair Competition Group.
+Steven J. Pearlman is a partner in the Labor & Employment Law Department, where he is Head of the Restrictive Covenants, Trade Secrets & Unfair Competition Group and Co-Head of the Whistleblowing & Retaliation Group.

-Steven J. Pearlman is a partner in the Labor & Employment Law Department and Co-Head of the Whistleblowing & Retaliation Group and the Restrictive Covenants, Trade Secrets & Unfair Competition Group.
+Steven J. Pearlman is a partner in the Labor & Employment Law Department, where he is Head of the Restrictive Covenants, Trade Secrets & Unfair Competition Group and Co-Head of the Whistleblowing & Retaliation Group.

+Investigations.
 Reporting to boards of directors, their audit committees, CEOs and in-house counsel, Steven conducts sensitive investigations and has testified in federal court.
 His investigations have involved complaints of sexual harassment involving C-suite officers; systemic violations of employment laws and company policies; and fraud, compliance failures and unethical conduct.

-Steven was recognized as Lawyer of the Year for Chicago Labor & Employment Litigation in the 2023 edition of The Best Lawyers in America.
-He is a Fellow of the College of Labor and Employment Lawyers.
-Chambers describes Steven as an “outstanding lawyer” who is “very sharp and very responsive,” a “strong advocate,” and an “expert in his field.”
 Steven was 1 of 12 individuals selected by Compliance Week as a “Top Mind.”
 Earlier in his career, he was 1 of 5 U.S. lawyers selected by Law360 as a “Rising Star Under 40” in the area of employment law and 1 of “40 Illinois Attorneys Under Forty to Watch” selected by Law Bulletin Publishing Company.
 Steven is a Burton Award Winner (U.S. Library of Congress) for “Distinguished Legal Writing.”

-Steven has served on Law360’s Employment Editorial Advisory Board and is a Contributor to Forbes.com.
+Steven was appointed to Law360’s Employment Editorial Advisory Board and selected as a Contributor to Forbes.com.
 He has appeared on Bloomberg News (television and radio) and Yahoo!
-Finance, and is regularly quoted in leading publications such as The Wall Street Journal.
+Finance, and is often quoted in leading publications such as The Wall Street Journal.

 The U.S. Chamber of Commerce has engaged Steven to serve as lead counsel on amicus briefs to the U.S. Supreme Court and federal circuit courts of appeal.
 He was appointed to serve as a Special Assistant Attorney General for the State of Illinois in employment litigation matters.
-He has presented with the Solicitor of the DOL, the Acting Chair of the EEOC, an EEOC Commissioner, Legal Counsel to the EEOC and heads of the SEC, CFTC and OSHA whistleblower programs.
+He has presented with the Solicitor of the DOL, the Acting Chair of the EEOC, an EEOC Commissioner, Legal Counsel to the EEOC, and heads of the SEC, CFTC and OSHA whistleblower programs.
 He is also a member of the Sedona Conference, focusing on trade secret matters.

 Photo of Noa Baddish Noa Baddish

 Noa M. Baddish is a senior counsel in the Labor & Employment Law Department.
 She is a member of the Sports, Employment Litigation & Arbitration, Class and Collective Action, Wage & Hour and Whistleblower & Retaliation Practice Groups.
+Noa is also the Administrative…

 Noa M. Baddish is a senior counsel in the Labor & Employment Law Department.
 She is a member of the Sports, Employment Litigation & Arbitration, Class and Collective Action, Wage & Hour and Whistleblower & Retaliation Practice Groups.
+Noa is also the Administrative Lead of the Class, Collective and Complex Action Practice Group.

-Previously served as Assistant General Counsel to the New York City Mayor’s Office of Labor Relations, Noa defended the Mayor and City agencies against both employee grievances at arbitration and improper practice petitions before the Board of Collective Bargaining.
+Prior to coming to Proskauer, Noa served as Assistant General Counsel to the New York City Mayor’s Office of Labor Relations and defended the Mayor and City agencies against both employee grievances at arbitration and improper practice petitions before the Board of Collective Bargaining.
 Prior to that, she was a Law Clerk to Judge Ellen L. Koblitz of the Appellate Division of the New Jersey Superior Court.

-While in law school, Noa served on the Executive Board as notes and articles editor of the Fordham Urban Law Journal.
+While in law school, Noa served on the Executive Board as Notes and Articles Editor of the Fordham Urban Law Journal.